PeizeSun/TransTrack/README.md

 #### Notes
 - Performance on test set is evaluated by [MOT challenge](https://motchallenge.net/).
 - (crowdhuman + mot17) is training on mixture of crowdhuman and mot17.
+- We won't release trained models for test test.
+Running as in Steps could reproduce them.

 #### Steps
 1. Train TransTrack
 ```